thycotic/ss-docs/architecture/secret-server-example-architectures/index.md

 #### Virtual IP or Computer

-- ss.company.com:443 (load balancer).
+- ss.company.com: 443 (load balancer).
-- rmq.company.com:5671/5672 (load balancer).
+- rmq.company.com: 5671 or 5672 (load balancer).
-- ss-aoag.company.com:1433 (created as part of SQL AlwaysOn configuration). ss-aoag.company.com computer object/virtual IP.
+- ss-aoag.company.com: 1433 (created as part of SQL AlwaysOn configuration). ss-aoag.company.com computer object/virtual IP.
 - Windows failover cluster object (created as part of Windows failover clustering configuration):
   - Computer object/virtual IP.
   - One additional virtual IP addresses may be required as part of Windows failover cluster for single-site design for the network configuration of the failover cluster.